hugoalh-studio/github-sodium-es/README.md

 ###### `publicKey`

-`<string>` Your organization or repository public key, which need for encrypt secret before create or update secret.
+`<string>` Organization's or repository's public key, which need for encrypt value to secret value before create or update a secret.

 ###### `value`

-`<string>` Your secret value.
+`<string>` Value that need to encrypt as secret value.

 ##### Return